edwardcapriolo/darkwing/README.md

 Darkwing
 ======
 Dark launch and feature flag system.
-See https://www.facebook.com/notes/facebook-engineering/hammering-usernames/96390263919/ for more information on dark launching

 Motivation
 -------
 When developing features for a highly utilized system it is not a good idea to release a new feature to all users at once.
 That could result in poor performance, unexpected bugs, or random experiences for users.
 Darkwing provides a framework for feature flags to be used across applications to segment users.

+See https://www.facebook.com/notes/facebook-engineering/hammering-usernames/96390263919/ for more information and practical use cases.

 Decider
 =====

-A decider segements users into groups.
+A `Decider` segements input into groups.
 It is important to note that groups are not simply on/off 50%/50% groups "a" and "b".
-Darkwing allows N groups each each group potentially being a configurable portion of the hash space.
+Darkwing allows N groups, where each group is a configurable portion of the space.

 Here we devide the userspace into three groups of roughly 33% each.